Professional Bull Riders: Heroes and Legends: Sharon Shoulders Award

 This award recognizes women who have supported professional bull riding; "those whose work, partnership and faith have been as integral to the sport as the athletes themselves."
 These are bull rider wives who have shared the burdens of a bull rider in his life and in the sport and helped enable him to contribute to the sport.
 It is named for the wife of Jim Shoulders.
-The PBR created his award in 2010 and honored inaugural inductee Tiffany Davis.
+The PBR created this award in 2010 and honored inaugural inductee Tiffany Davis.